 In Heavenly Places

-When a person is saved, a profound change occurs.
-They are taken from one realm to another.
-The non-christian only knows the earthly realm.
+When a person is saved, a profound change occurs and they are taken from one realm to another.
+The non-Christian only knows the earthly realm.
 But the Christian knows two realms: earthly and heavenly.
-Dr. Lloyd-Jones expounds the mystery of Paul’s words in Ephesians 1:3 showing that in Christ, we have Heavenly Citizenship!
+In this sermon on Ephesians 1:3 titled “In Heavenly Places,” Dr. Martyn Lloyd-Jones expounds the mystery of Paul’s words, showing that in Christ, the Christian has heavenly citizenship.
 The consequence of this teaching is far-reaching.
-This makes the Christian an enigma to others and to himself.
-He wrestles with sin like other men do, but he does not enjoy it.
+This makes the Christian an enigma to others and to themselves.
+They wrestle with sin like others do but do not enjoy it.
 There are social consequences as well.
-While the world places its confidence in the perfectibility of mankind and hope for a better future through education, government and culture, the Christian is engaged in such matters, but his hope is firmly set on the heavenly places; in our afterlife with Christ.
-His faith is on the sure ground of the return of Christ and our eternal home where our Savior is, seated in the heavenlies.
-No one can change their nature, it is only done through faith in God's only Son.
+While the world places its confidence in the perfectibility of humanity and hope for a better future through education, government, and culture, the Christian is engaged in such matters, but their hope is firmly set on the heavenly places, in their afterlife with Christ.
+Their faith is on the sure ground of the return of Christ and the eternal home where the Savior is, seated in the heavenlies.
+No one can change their nature; it is only done through faith in God's only Son.

 Additional Scripture Translations

 3Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ,

 3Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ: